frankebel/DMFT.jl/docs/src/index.md

 ```@meta
-CurrentModule = DMFT
+CurrentModule = RAS_DMFT
 ```

 # Real frequency DMFT solver

-`DMFT.jl` can be used to calculate a single Hubbard band using DMFT on the real frequency axis.
+`RAS_DMFT.jl` can be used to calculate a single Hubbard band using DMFT on the real frequency axis.

 Given a single impurity Anderson Hamiltonian (SIAM) $H=H_0 + H_\mathrm{int}$ with